 Oil and Gas

-Satellite imagery incorporated with GIS can give project managers a birds-eye view of oil and gas exploration and development operations and aid in monitoring of producing fields without being present and supports assessment of facilities, pipeline corridor planning, emergencies and hazards which can reveal potential risks for sensitive areas.
+Satellite imagery incorporated with GIS can give project managers a birds-eye view of oil and gas exploration and development operations and aid in the monitoring of producing fields without being present and supports the assessment of facilities, pipeline corridor planning, emergencies, and hazards which can reveal potential risks for sensitive areas.

 Pipeline Corridor Planning and Engineering

 Satellite images are invaluable for the detection of leakage, which regular control systems may not be able to detect.
 Satellite Imaging Corporation acquires high-resolution satellite imagery from 30-centimeters to 1-meter resolution. that can detect a spill early, saving time and money on clean-up procedures.

 - Environmental Management